johnwargo/johnwargo-static-11ty/src/posts/2026/update-amazon-payment-information.md

 ---
 title: Update Amazon Payment Information Scam
-description: I received a phishing email that looked very real at first, claiming to be from Amazon and asking me to update my payment information.
-  However, upon closer inspection, I noticed several red flags that indicated it was fake.
-The email had a confusing mix of messages, such as locking my account but also saying I could ignore the email.
-The reply-to email address was not from Amazon, and the email even included a fake copyright notice.
-It's important to be cautious and not click on any links in suspicious emails like this.
+description: I got a phishing email that looked very convincing on my phone, but once I read it closely I saw it was fake.
+The subject claimed I needed to update my Amazon payment information, while the body said my account was locked for unusual sign-in activity and then oddly told me I could ignore the email.
+I also noticed the reply-to address was clearly not Amazon, and the fake copyright notice at the bottom was another giveaway.
+The main takeaway is to be cautious and never click links in suspicious emails.
 date: 2026-04-19
 showCoffee: true
 headerImage: null